rainbow494/arch-1/doc/en-us/stackoverflow-update-560m-pageviews-a-month-25-servers-and-i.markdown

 This is with just 25 servers.
 For everything.
 That’s high availability, load balancing, caching, databases, searching, and utility functions.
 All with a relative handful of employees.
 Now that’s quality engineering.

 This update is based on [The architecture of StackOverflow](http://www.dev-metal.com/architecture-stackoverflow/) (video) by Marco Cecconi and [What it takes to run Stack Overflow](http://nickcraver.com/blog/2013/11/22/what-it-takes-to-run-stack-overflow/) (post) by Nick Craver.
 In addition, I’ve merged in comments from various sources.
-No doubt some of the details are out of date as I meant to write this article long ago, but it should still be representative.<span> </span>
+No doubt some of the details are out of date as I meant to write this article long ago, but it should still be representative.

 Stack Overflow still uses Microsoft products.
 Microsoft infrastructure works and is cheap enough, so there’s no compelling reason to change.
 Yet SO is pragmatic.
 They use Linux where it makes sense.
 There’s no purity push to make everything Linux or keep everything Microsoft.
-That wouldn’t be efficient.<span style="font-size: 12px;"> </span>
+That wouldn’t be efficient.

 Stack Overflow still uses a scale-up strategy.
 No clouds in site.
 With their SQL Servers loaded with 384 GB of RAM and 2TB of SSD, AWS would cost a fortune.
 The cloud would also slow them down, making it harder to optimize and troubleshoot system issues.
 Plus, SO doesn’t need a horizontal scaling strategy.
 Large peak loads, where scaling out makes sense, hasn’t  been a problem because they’ve been quite successful at sizing their system correctly.